counternote/counternote/spec.md

 # Counternote Specification version 0.8.1

 This is a terse description of Counternote with minimal definitions and examples.
+It is not a guide and does not aim to be such.

 ***